We're live on Product Hunt right now! Come support our launch

 We’ve talked about some of the best embedding solutions on the market.
 But almost all share a common flaw: limited customization options and opinionated UI.

 With customer-facing analytics, you want as little friction for the end user as possible.
 That way, they can use the data to its full potential and get a positive impression of your solution.
-Unfortunately, most out-of-the box embedding tools will feel foreign to your app.
-Because they are!
+Unfortunately, most out-of-the-box embedding tools will feel foreign to your app because they are!

 We know, from years of running Trevor.io, just how complicated and expensive building analytics experience can be.
 That’s exactly why we built Embeddable: to save you the “build vs buy” headache.